mrocklin/dask-marathon/README.rst

     s.start()

 Start a dask-marathon cluster.
 Give it the scheduler, information about the application, and the address of the Marathon master.
-See ``marathon.MarathonApp`` for possible keyword args to define the application, including docker containers, etc..
+This example assumes that ``dask-worker`` is available in the system environment, but see see ``marathon.MarathonApp`` for possible keyword args to define the application, including docker containers, etc..